random689/tp/docs/UserGuide.md

 Format: `clearTeacher`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 If you want to delete all teachers from the address book, simply make sure the currently displayed list contains all teachers.
-You can make all teachers appear in the displayed list by the `listTeachers` command.
+You can make all teachers appear in the displayed list by the `listTeacher` command.
 </div>

 #### Copying fields from teachers : `copyTeacher`